 Most of these are ones you can do in under 5-10 minutes after the kids have gone to bed.
 But in case this is your first year having the elf in your home, let’s explain what it is and what your role is as the parent.

-(If you’ve been doing this a while and are only here for the Elf on the Shelf last minute ideas, skip over the next two sections to get right to the picture ideas LOL.
+(If you’ve been doing this a while and are only here for the Elf on the Shelf last minute ideas, grab your free printables below then skip over the next two sections to get right to the picture ideas LOL.
 Otherwise, stick around and read as it’ll help answer your Elf on the Shelf questions.)

 [Disclaimer: Please note this post may contain affiliate links.
 This means I may receive a commission if clicked at no extra cost to you.
 Though the opinions remain my own.]